27 Days | 22 Aug – 17 Sep, 2025. $AU9,763 joining in Almaty, end in Tashkent. Bookings coming in. Places available.

 Should you join this program?

 Firstly, if you enjoy crafts and textiles you should join.
 However, as there is much more included in the program, others with a general interest in Central Asian history and culture would also enjoy this tour.
 There is opportunity for short to medium walks throughout, so a reasonable level of fitness is an advantage.
+A good measure for fitness is walking up two flights of stairs unaided.
 While this is not an ‘outdoor/adventure’ trip, a ‘sense of adventure’ is required for the trip.

 Additional Travel or Optional Add-On